What is docker

 - Create a network

-docker network create goals-net
+docker network create goals-net - Run mongo container

-docker run —name mongoldb —rm -d —network goals-net mongo
+docker run —name mongoldb —rm -d —network goals-net mongo - Run node backend:

 - Update mongoUrl to

-that is name of mongo container above. - Build image
+mongodbthat is name of mongo container above. - Build image

-- We public port 80 to let browser request api to node app.
+docker build -t goals-node . - We public port 80 to let browser request api to node app.

 docker run --name goals-backend —rm -d —network -p 80:80 goals-net goals-node